OshilimEO/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script that prints the type of the file name
 Script that prints the type of the file name
 Script that prints the type of the file name
+Symbolic link should be created in the current working directory.